Arizona Teacher Lying on an Application | Arizona Teachers

 What Happens When an Arizona Teacher is Under Investigation?

-What happens when Arizona teachers are under investigation by their school district?
-I am mainly speaking about the public education system here in Arizona.
-But it is a very similar process for charter schools, and it can also be for other private schools.
-So, I will go through a general overview of what happens when a teacher is under investigation for misconduct.
-So typically, it starts with notifying the educator that they are under investigation.
+I will go through a general overview of what happens when a teacher is investigated for misconduct.
+So typically, it starts with notifying the teacher that they are under investigation.
 The school will then let you know what you’re under investigation.
 Something having to do with the student, other staff, teachers, parents, or maybe something outside that happened.

 If the Students Are at Risk